-In a way that reinforces the dichotomy between rational and transcendental solutions of (L), Adamczewski, Dreyfus, and Hardouin (2021) recently proved that f is differentially transcendental unless it is a rational function $f \in \overline{\mathbb{Q}}(x)$.
-This shows that, to prove the differential transcendence of f, it is sufficient to check that it is not rational.
-To this end, our Algorithm 9 in (CDDM 2018), or for that matter our new development in §7.6, can be used.
+Let G denote the difference Galois group of (L).
+This is an algebraic group.
+In a way that reinforces the dichotomy between rational and transcendental solutions of (L), Dreyfus, Hardouin, and Roques (2018) proved that if G contains $\operatorname{SL}r(\overline{\mathbb{Q}})$ , which implies that (L) has no nonzero rational solutions, then the nonzero series solutions are differentially transcendental (not just transcendental).
+More recently, Adamczewski, Dreyfus, and Hardouin (2021) proved that a solution f is differentially transcendental unless it is a rational function $f \in \overline{\mathbb{Q}}(x)$ .
+Thus, to prove the differential transcendence of f, it is sufficient to check that it is not rational.
+To this end, our Algorithm 9 in (CDDM 2018), or for that matter our new development in §9.2, can be used.